maximilian-gelbrecht/GhilSellersEBM.jl/docs/src/model_description.md

 * It is bound by the cutoff function $\{ x \}_c$ to be at least $0.25$ (so a completely icefree Earth) but at maximum $0.65$ (a completely frozen over Earth).
 * Ghil and Sellers used a maximum of $0.85$, Bodai et al reported that $0.65$ leads to results that are more in line with more comprehensive models
+* $\mu$ is an adjustable parameter to produce a modulate the solar irradiance in order to produce a bifurcation diagram. $\mu=1$ corresponds to present day conditions

 ```@docs
 GhilSellersEBM.R_i